patorjk/figlet.js/README.md

 This project aims to fully implement the FIGfont spec in JavaScript.
 It works in the browser and with Node.js.
 You can see it in action here: http://patorjk.com/software/taag/ (the figlet.js file was written to power that application)

-**TypeScript Update 2025/08/11**: A beta version of 1.9.0 has been released (`npm publish figlet@beta`).
+**TypeScript Update 2025/08/11**: A beta version of 1.9.0 has been released (`npm install figlet@beta`).
 API is unchanged and should work exactly as before.
 See https://github.com/patorjk/figlet.js/pull/136 for more details.

 ## Quick Start - Node.js